gabrielbrandaoi/gabrielbrandaoi/README.md

 -  Hello my name is Gabriel Brandão and welcome to my profile
--  Studying Python, Java and MongoDB
+-  Studying Python, Java, Javascript and MongoDB
 -  Currently working on developing a website and completing projects on the side!
 -  Always looking for ways to improve learning and always looking for new knowledge in the area of ​​technology